How to open a China business bank account from Singapore

 • Seamless integration with online marketplaces like Shopify, Amazon, Lazada, and Shopee, so you can easily accept payments in local currency.

-• Pay via borderless cards.
-Easily make payments with Airwallex’s borderless cards, and enjoy 1% unlimited cashback and zero international transaction fees or FX fees.
+• Pay via international cards.
+Easily make payments with Airwallex’s international business debit cards, and enjoy 1% unlimited cashback and zero international transaction fees or FX fees.

 • Expense management.
 Monitor your team’s expenses with Airwallex’s end-to-end expense management solution.
 Set limits to your employees’ corporate cards, and easily upload receipts and submit expenses through the Airwallex app.